 There are several types of neck dissection procedures.
-Their goals are to remove lymph nodes proven or likely to contain cancer.
-The amount of tissue removed depends on the primary cancer’s size and the extent of spread to lymph nodes.
+The goal of these procedures is to remove lymph nodes known to or likely to contain cancer.
+The amount of neck tissue removed depends on the cancer’s size and the extent of spread to lymph nodes.

-The most common side effects of any neck dissection are numbness of the ear, weakness in raising the arm above the head, and weakness of the lower lip.
-These occur when nerves that reach these areas are damaged.
+The most common side effects of any neck dissection are numbness of the ear, weakness in raising the arm above the head, pain in the shoulder and neck, and weakness of the lower lip.
+These develop when nerves are damaged.
 After a selective neck dissection, the weakness of the arm and lower lip usually go away after a few months.
-But if a nerve is removed as part of a radical neck dissection or because of tumor spread then the weakness will be permanent.
+But if a nerve has been removed as part of a radical neck dissection or because of tumor spread, the weakness will be permanent.
 After any type of neck dissection, physical therapists can teach the patient exercises to improve neck and shoulder movement.

 While some swelling is normal after surgery, it should go away over time.
 When lymph nodes are removed, it changes how fluid drains from the head, face, and neck.
 The fluid might not be able to drain like it should.
 This can cause swelling in these areas called lymphedema.
 This side effect can develop anytime after lymph node dissection, even many years later.
 You might be referred to a lymphedema therapist who is specially trained in handling this type of edema in the head and neck area.